The Sweet: Early years

 In January 1968, Connolly and Tucker formed a new band, calling themselves The Sweetshop.
 They recruited bass guitarist and vocalist Steve Priest from a local band called The Army.
 Priest had previously played with mid-'60s band the Countdowns who had been produced and recorded by Joe Meek.
 Frank Torpey was again recruited to play guitar.
 The quartet made its public debut at the Pavilion in Hemel Hempstead on 9 March 1968 and they gradually developed a following.
 They were managed by Paul Nicholas, who later went on to star in Hair.
 Nicholas worked with record producer Phil Wainman at Mellin Music Publishing who was sufficiently impressed to record them.
 This led to a contract with Fontana Records.
-Just weeks before their debut release an unrelated artist released a single under the name Sweetshop, so the band abbreviated their moniker to Sweet.
+Just weeks before their debut release an unrelated artist released a single under the name Sweetshop, so the band abbreviated their moniker to The Sweet.
 "Slow Motion" (July 1968), produced by Wainman, failed to chart.
-Owing to its rarity, the record now sells for several hundred pounds when auctioned.
-Sweet were released from the recording contract and Frank Torpey left after a further year of fruitless toil.
-In his autobiography Are You Ready Steve, Priest said that Gordon Fairminer was approached to play for them when Torpey decided to leave Sweet after a gig at Playhouse Theatre, Walton-on-Thames, on 5 July 1969 but turned the job down as he wanted to concentrate on other interests.
+The Sweet were released from the recording contract and Frank Torpey left after a further year of fruitless toil.
+In his autobiography Are You Ready Steve, Priest says Gordon Fairminer was approached to play for them when Torpey decided to leave The Sweet after a gig at Playhouse Theatre, Walton-on-Thames, on 5 July 1969 but turned the job down as he wanted to concentrate on other interests.